Golden Rule: New Testament

-The Golden Rule was proclaimed by Jesus of Nazareth during his Sermon on the Mount and described by him as the second great commandment.
+The Golden Rule was proclaimed by Jesus of Nazareth during his Sermon on the Mount.
 The common English phrasing is "Do unto others as you would have them do unto you".

-Various applications of the Golden Rule are stated positively numerous times in the Old Testament: "You shall not take vengeance or bear a grudge against any of your people, but you shall love your neighbor as yourself: I am the LORD."
+The Golden Rule is stated positively numerous times in the Old Testament: "You shall not take vengeance or bear a grudge against any of your people, but you shall love your neighbor as yourself: I am the LORD."
 Or, in Leviticus 19:34: "The alien who resides with you shall be to you as the native-born among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the LORD your God."
 These two examples are given in the Septuagint as follows: "And thy hand shall not avenge thee; and thou shalt not be angry with the children of thy people; and thou shalt love thy neighbour as thyself; I am the Lord." and "The stranger that comes to you shall be among you as the native, and thou shalt love him as thyself; for ye were strangers in the land of Egypt: I am the Lord your God."

-Two passages in the New Testament quote Jesus of Nazareth espousing the positive form of the Golden rule:
+In two passages of the New Testament, Jesus states the positive form of the Golden rule:

 "In everything do to others as you would have them do to you, for this is the Law and the Prophets."